mingzhang-yin/mingzhang-yin.github.io/_posts/2020-04-10-Meta-learning-without-Memorization.md

 </center>

 ## Takeaways
-* Memorization is a prevalent problem for many meta-learning tasks and algorithms
+* Memorization is a prevalent problem in many meta-learning applications and algorithms
 * Memorization problem is a task-level overfitting problem; it differs from standard datapoint-level overfitting.
 The model can generalize to *new points* within a training task, but cannot generalize to a *new task*
-* Meta-regularization can effectively control the memorization problem, and expands the meta-learning to the domains that it was once hard to be effective on
+* Meta-regularization can effectively control the memorization problem, which expands the meta-learning to the domains that it was once hard to be effective on
 * 👉 Keep calm and remain adaptive!

-Thanks to the collaborations of George Tucker, Mingyuan Zhou, Sergey Levine and Chelsea Finn
+Thanks to the collaborations of Drs.
+George Tucker, Mingyuan Zhou, Sergey Levine and Chelsea Finn